 Written by Michael Heath

 Pro se is Latin for “by itself.”
 Used in law, it means to represent oneself.
-Pro se divorce (sometimes known as do-it-yourself divorce) generally refers to a divorce where there is no mediator, collaborative lawyers or litigators used in the dissolution of the marriage.
+Pro se divorce (sometimes known as do-it-yourself divorce) generally refers to a divorce where there is no mediator, collaborative lawyers, or litigators used in the dissolution of the marriage.

 Many specialized companies assist with the paperwork and charge only a few hundred dollars for the service.
-In any case, it is advisable that each spouse has an attorney review the documents before submitting for a judge’s approval.
+In any case, it is advisable that each spouse have an attorney review the documents before submitting for a judge’s approval.

 Only couples that can work with one another, both rationally and fairly, should even consider pro se divorce.
 And the fewer, less complicated the marital issues, the better.
 If a couple concludes that ending the marital union in this manner will work for them, then they will likely enjoy some real benefits.
-The obvious one is eliminating legal fees.
+The obvious one is minimizing legal fees.
 Keeping lawyers out of the mix can ease tensions between the spouses.
 The time element is advantageous in that these kinds of divorces can be settled more quickly.
-Pro se divorcing couples maintain control of the proceedings while preserving a high level of privacy since legal matters stay out of the public courthouse until the very end.
+Pro se divorcing couples maintain control of the proceedings while preserving a high level of privacy; legal matters stay out of the public courthouse until the very end.